dcomp-leris/p4-multiqueue/README.md

 ## Option 2
 By choosing this option you can follow this step by step to get your own machine to work with priority-queues inside bmv2.
-Note: Your machine should have installed <a href=“https://github.com/p4lang/behavioral-model“>bmv2</a>, <a href=“https://github.com/mininet/mininet“>mininet</a> and <a href=“https://github.com/p4lang/p4c“>p4c</a>.
+Note: Your machine should have installed [bmv2](https://github.com/p4lang/behavioral-model), [mininet](https://github.com/mininet/mininet) and [p4c](https://github.com/p4lang/p4c).

 ### Step 1
-First off all, you need to follow <a href=“https://github.com/nsg-ethz/p4-learning/tree/master/examples/multiqueueing“>these steps</a>.
+First off all, you need to follow [these steps](https://github.com/nsg-ethz/p4-learning/tree/master/examples/multiqueueing).
 This will allow your bmv2 and the compiler to be able to support multiqueueing inside bmv2

 ### Step 2
 You should now go to PATH_TO_BMV2/mininet and edit p4_mininet.py file.
-You can get a VM ready with all of that <a href=“https://github.com/mininet/mininet/releases/“>here</a>
+You can get a VM ready with all of that [these steps](https://github.com/mininet/mininet/releases/)
 Look for this part of the code:
 ```
 def start(self, controllers):